SFe-Team-was-taken/SFe/sfe-specification-4.0u8.md

 #### 02:00 24-bit support

 - Bit 1 off, bit 2 off: No support
+- Bit 1 on, bit 2 off: Read support only (legacy)
+- Bit 1 on, bit 2 on: Playback support (legacy)
+- Bit 3 on, bit 4 off: Read support only (USDP)
+- Bit 3 on, bit 4 on: Playback support (USDP)

+#### 02:01 8-bit support

+- Bit 1 off, bit 2 off: No support
 - Bit 1 on, bit 2 off: Read support only
 - Bit 1 on, bit 2 on: Playback support
-- Bit 3: 8-bit support

-#### 02:01 32-bit support
+#### 02:02 32-bit support

 - Bit 1 off, bit 2 off: No support
 - Bit 1 on, bit 2 off: Read support only
 - Bit 1 on, bit 2 on: Playback support

-- Bit 2: Support for combining two 8-bit chunks into a 16-bit sample
+#### 02:03 64-bit support

+- Bit 1 off, bit 2 off: No support
+- Bit 1 on, bit 2 off: Read support only
+- Bit 1 on, bit 2 on: Playback support

 ### 6.2.5 Branch 03 SFe Compression support